davidmarne/obsidian-json-schema/README.md

 ## Adding your plugin to the community plugin list

-TODO: This plugin is not currently added to the comu
+TODO: This plugin is not currently added to the community plugin list

 - Check https://github.com/obsidianmd/obsidian-releases/blob/master/plugin-review.md
 - Publish an initial version.